AnyChart/docs.anychart.com/Basic_Charts_Types/LineSplineStepLine_Charts.md

   chart = anychart.lineChart();
   chart.stepLine(data);
 ```
-Here is the same chart as shown above, but in both StepLineForward and StepLineBackward modes:
+Here is the same chart as shown above, but in Step Line mode:

 {sample}BCT\_LineChart\_03{sample}